thiago-torr3s/Bike_Velocimeter/README.md

 # Bike_Velocimeter
-Arduino project with the intent to track the velocity of your bike
+Arduino project with the intent to track the velocity of your bike.
+Attach the sensor in a fixed position where it can detect a magnet attached to the wheel.

 ***REMEMBER TO CHANGE YOUR WHEEL RADIUS!***